glentner/python-102/docs/source/tutorial/commandline.rst

 The idea is that other programs (e.g., a shell script you are writing) should be able to refer to a previously executed program's exit status in order to take some action.
-The convention is that an exit status of zero, ``0``, means everything when as expected, "success".
+The convention is that an exit status of zero, ``0``, means everything went as expected, "success".
 Anything else, any `non-zero` exit status, means something went wrong.
 The particular value should have meaning.
 Many programs publish the meaning of different exit status values in their documentation.